1j01/textual-paint/README.md

 - Extraneous undo states may be created in some cases.
 In particular, I noticed when undoing/redoing with free-typing mode, the last state had no cursor but was otherwise identical.
 - Document recovery dialog is shown unnecessarily if the backup file is identical.
 - Closing dialogs focuses the character input which is undesirable as it prevents typing in the canvas or copying the selection with <kbd>Ctrl</kbd>+<kbd>C</kbd> etc. (You can use <kbd>Esc</kbd> to reset focus.)
+- Pressing a key to exit View Bitmap mode may cause unwanted side effects.
+- Pressing a key doesn't exit View Bitmap mode if the character input is focused.

 ## Compatibility